emulbreh/seamless/README.rst

     app = ...

     app = SeamlessMiddleware(app, max_age=60, secret='...')

+Requests without a valid *Authorization* header will be rejected with a 401 response.

 Making requests to such a protected app is made easy with an auth plugin for `requests`_: